-Funding Decisions
+Funding decisions

-The Assessment Panel make recommendations based on scoring, and NHC Toka Tū Ake makes investment decisions in accordance with our policies.
+The Assessment Panel makes recommendations based on scoring, and we make investment decisions in accordance with our policies and strategies.
 In making our investment decisions, we will:

-- consider Assessment Panel reviews, scoring and moderation discussions - may consider portfolio balancing, investment signals and targets in the Research Strategy.
+- consider Assessment Panel reviews, scoring and moderation discussions - consider portfolio balancing, investment signals and targets in our Research Strategy.

-NHC Toka Tū Ake may decide to invest less in total than the round indicated.
+We may decide to invest less in total than the round indicated.

-Applicants should note that the decisions of the panel and NHC are final, and no further action taken to engage with panel members regarding scoring and moderation matters will be tolerated.
+Applicants should note that the decisions of the panel and us are final, and action taken to engage with panel members regarding scoring and moderation matters will not be tolerated.

-How to Submit your Application
+How to submit your application